 As an example, one mortgage broker may have access to better wholesale pricing options, but their deal will NOT be the best choice if they have high overhead costs that add a large retail margin to this low pricing.
 On the other hand, a broker with pricing that is somewhat less competitive on its own can still offer a better deal if their overhead costs are low and their retail margin results in a net lower price for the consumer.

 Mortgage Broker 3 ends up with the lowest rate for a mortgage borrower.
 Their low retail margin means they can provide the best interest rate, resulting in the lowest payment compared to the other two options.

 Shopping between mortgage brokers is vital

-According to the Freddie Mac April 2018 Insight, shopping just one additional source for a mortgage can result in savings approaching $2,000.
+According to this Freddie Mac Insight, shopping just one additional source for a mortgage can result in savings approaching $2,000.
 Shopping up to five sources can result in savings that approach $4,000.